Lebanon:Operations of the Islamic Resistance on Tuesday, Sep...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 3:55 p.m. the Ruwaisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with artillery shells, scoring direct hits.
+- And after monitoring “Israeli” troops at the Al-Abbad Site, and detecting the movement of soldiers in the area, the Islamic Resistance fighters targeted them with the appropriate weapons, scoring confirmed causalities.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the horrific massacre in the Western Beqaa and the targeting of a building on the Zebdine-Nabatieh highway, the Islamic Resistance fighters targeted the artillery position of Battalion 411 in “Neve Ziv” and a command post currently occupied by “Golani” Brigade forces at the Mount “Neria” Base with dozens of Katyusha rockets.
+- And after monitoring an “Israeli” target in the vicinity of the Al-Abbad Site, the Islamic Resistance fighters targeted at 1:00 p.m. the site with a guided missile, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 5:55 p.m. a position of “Israeli” troops at the Al-Raheb Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted buildings used by “Israeli” troops at the Al-Manara settlement with the appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters targeted at 1:00 p.m. the “Israeli” artillery positions at the Al-Zaoura with rocket artillery, scoring direct hits.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the horrific massacre in the Western Beqaa, the Islamic Resistance fighters targeted the Northern Corps reserve headquarters, the Galilee Division reserve base, and its logistical warehouses in “Ami’ad” with squadrons of offensive drones.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the village of Blida, the Islamic Resistance fighters initiated an aerial operation with squadrons of offensive drones on a new headquarters for a reconnaissance force from the 631st Golani Brigade in "Ramot Naftali" [Al-Nabi Yusha] Barracks, targeting the locations where the brigade's officers and soldiers were stationed, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}